 The System Offices will continue remote work staffing plans until May 1.
 The Leadership Team is reviewing the COVID-19 situation regularly and will update staff if there are any changes to this date.

 Can I take my monitors home?

-Yes, if your supervisor approve it.
+Yes, if your supervisor approves it.
 Fill out the Temporary Alternate Work Location Equipment Inventory form and have your supervisor sign it.

 Can I take my desktop computer home?

 Work with your supervisor to determine whether or not it’s ok to take your desktop computer home.
 You are welcome to use a personal computer to work remotely as long as you are not using it to store data that could be a security risk.
 Save your data to Syncplicity rather than your personal computer.

 What do I need to know if I am using my personal computer to work remotely?

 You may use the Remote Desktop Connection to connect to your work computer.

 Can I connect remotely to my computer at the office to access files and information?